anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 ### 2.1 File formats

 * Parquet
+  * Columnar format for Hadoop, stores nested data structures
+  * compressed and splittable
   * max recommended file size: 250MB
   * good practice to have fewer, bigger parquet files. it improves performance because you only open the file once
   * Good option to compress JSON
+  * Good for improving queries for tables
 * ORC
+  * compressed and splittable
   * Good option to compress JSON
+  * columnar, good for improving queries for tables
 * Avro
+  * row-based format for Hadoop
+  * Stores in JSON format
+  * To optmize files in Hadoop, use AVRO to compress and then uncompress into 64MB chunks, which is the default HDFS chunk size

 ### 2.2 S3